 - During the two years preceding the date of the application, the individual must have undertaken adequate CPD appropriate to maintaining and developing competence.

 Is the integrated audit qualification provided by ICAS and CIPFA required to be approved as a Key Audit Partner?

-ICAS has recently announced that it is working with the Chartered Institute of Public Finance and Accountancy (CIPFA) to provide an integrated audit qualification which will provide a dual designation of CA and CPFA, as well as a dual audit qualification for company audit and local audit.
+ICAS is working with the Chartered Institute of Public Finance and Accountancy (CIPFA) to provide an integrated audit qualification which provides a dual designation of CA and CPFA, as well as a dual audit qualification for company audit and local audit.
 Whilst this qualification is not a requirement for approval as a Key Audit Partner, we believe that this is a significant development for the audit profession and ICAS and CIPFA will deliver excellent education, training, helpsheets and support to local audit firms.

 Can current Responsible Individuals for company audit become a Key Audit Partner for local audit?